 The Planning Act is the provincial legislation which sets the rules for land use planning in Ontario.
 Part 1, Section 2 of the Act includes matters of Provincial Interest, which the Council of a municipality must have regard to.
-Section 51(24) of the Planning Act provides criteria for the consideration of a draft plan of subdivision.
 The following provides a discussion of these sections.